Where to See Holiday Lights in Pigeon Forge

 Each year, locals and guests alike are delighted to see the twinkling holiday lights in Pigeon Forge, that literally set the town aglow.
 If you haven’t yet made it to see the spectacular lights of Pigeon Forge Winterfest, now is the time.

-The best way to see all the spectacular holiday light displays in Pigeon Forge is on the Winterfest Driving Tour of Lights.
-On your way into town, grab a map from the Trolley office.
-Follow the route that begins at the north end of the Parkway to see each light display.
-There will be glowing Smoky Mountain critters, huge Christmas trees, patriotic displays, a snowflake lane and many more.
+One of the best ways to see the spectacular holiday light displays in Pigeon Forge is on the new Winterfest Wonders of Light Walking Trail.
+Take a leisurely stroll along the Riverwalk and see the beautiful sights of the larger-than-life lights on display.
+Then, explore the lights throughout town with our Winterfest Driving Tour of Lights.
+Download the driving tour map and follow the route that begins at the north end of the Parkway to see each light display.
+You’ll encounter glowing Smoky Mountain critters, huge Christmas trees, patriotic displays, a snowflake lane and many more.

 Here are a few of the holiday lights in Pigeon Forge you won’t want to miss out on!